-For those working to design the built environment, these ideas could be a crucial component to the transformation of cities and towns into places which have a truly productive relationship with their ecological support systems, while improving the health and well being of their residents simultaneously.
+For those working to design the built environment, across a variety of spatial scales,these ideas could be a crucial component to the transformation of cities and towns into places which have a truly productive relationship with their ecological support systems, while improving the health and well being of their residents simultaneously.

 The classical views eschewed by economists that sees humans as rational actors which make good choices if provided with the right options have been thoroughly discredited.
 We often behave in irrational ways which can be contrary to our own self-interest, even when provided with the right information and a variety of good alternatives to choose from.
 While some of these decisions are intentional, many of the choices we make as individuals, in groups, or through institutions are shaped by subtle inputs from our environment that function on a subconscious level.
 These behavioural nudges should be relatively simple.
 For example, some utility companies have achieved significant reduction in energy consumption amongst their customers simply by showing their usage compared to neighbourhood averages, taking advantage of predictable reactions to social norms of comparison.
 It does not take much imagination to start thinking about how this approach might be applied to areas like public transportation and cycling infrastructure.

 From the smallest sites to the scale of urban regions, the tactics of choice architecture can be incorporated into our plans and projects to achieve sustainable outcomes without sacrificing quality of life and freedom of choice for individuals.
 Ultimately, it is not enough to provide information about the consequences of our actions, or to create alternatives with